A unique longitudinal study in NSW is building a gold standard data asset about children in out-of-home care.

 The Study is now in its fifth wave of data collection, providing a decade’s worth of in-depth information on the experiences and developmental outcomes of children in out-of-home care.
 FACS is now able to open the dataset to approved researchers to undertake rigorous analyses to examine children’s trajectories and the factors that influence outcomes.

-If you are a researcher or policy maker interested in out-of-home care and you would like to find out more about this grant opportunity, please consult the grant guidelines here.
+If you are a researcher or policy maker interested in out-of-home care and you would like to find out more about accessing POCLS data, please consult the Access to confidentialised Unit Record Data guidelines here.